What is sugar and what is it used for?

-You might be surprised to know that we aren't.
-The latest UK Government figures show that while obesity rates continue to rise, total sugars in the diet have actually fallen by around 18% per capita since 2001 (48)
+You might be surprised to know that we aren’t.
+The latest UK Government figures show that consumption of total sugars per capita has fallen in the UK by around 17% per capita since 2001 (51)

 How much sugar per day should I eat?

 Current scientific thinking is that approximately 50% of our total dietary intake should come from carbohydrates, including sugars and starches (65).

 When it comes to sugars (those added to food and drink, or naturally present in honey, syrups and unsweetened fruit juices) they should account for no more than 5% of total dietary energy intake from two years upwards (66)